nsacyber/WALKOFF/docs/apps.rst

 **4. Edit the action as desired and save changes**

     Any time you see the ``schema`` key, you can use JSON Schema to specify how the parameter or return value should look like.
-    A full schema for what is permissible here can be found `here <https://github.com/nsacyber/WALKOFF/blob/master/api_gateway/api/objects/appapi.yaml>`_.
+    A full schema for what is permissible can be found `here <https://github.com/nsacyber/WALKOFF/blob/master/api_gateway/api/objects/appapi.yaml>`_.

     .. image:: ../docs/images/appeditor/tolowercase.PNG